-- The Open Kimono series – Our behind-the-scenes study of the performance of Velocity’s own effort to promote and track the B2B Marketing Manifesto.
+- The Open Robe series – Our behind-the-scenes study of the performance of Velocity’s own effort to promote and track the B2B Marketing Manifesto.

 - The B2B Masters series – A series of video interviews published earlier this year, with John Watton of Expedia Affiliate Network and our Stan Woods.

-- Diary of a content pimp – This series itself, which applies some of the same thinking of Open Kimono to Velocity’s promotion and tracking of the B2B Content Marketing Strategy Checklist.
+- Diary of a content pimp – This series itself, which applies some of the same thinking of Open Robe to Velocity’s promotion and tracking of the B2B Content Marketing Strategy Checklist.

 - A high page per visit number isn’t necessarily a great site experience metric.
 For example, people addicted to a series may come religiously to read only the latest post in the series, in which case they will have only one page per visit (despite a great experience with the series).
 The same can be said of duration per visit.

 - Three of the four series I’ve selected are all about promoting our eBooks – thus, they inherently drive conversions (it’s their raison d’etre).
 To say that a series of posts designed to push people towards conversion, actually does so, doesn’t necessarily speak to the performance of their being in a series.

 - Four series, each of only four posts a piece, are a limited number from which to draw conclusive results.
 I would say that the results can only be considered “indicative” (which, for all blogging purposes, is probably good enough).